openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## <a name="cpp-developers"></a>For C++ Developers
-If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
-These files are not included with the PyPI distribution.
-See the [Install OpenVINO Runtime](./installing-openvino-runtime.md) page to install OpenVINO Runtime from an archive file for your operating system.

 While installing OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.